-The gene sequence of E. coli cybB, equipped with a C-terminal octahistidine tag was cloned into a pET-28b vector and expressed in BL21(DE3) pLysS.
+The gene sequence of E. coli cybB, equipped with a C-terminal octahistidine tag was cloned into a pET-28b vector under control of the lac promoter.
+As a host strain, BL21(DE3) pLysS was used.
 The protein is well expressed yielding cells and inverted membranes with a distinct pink color.
-Here, we further optimized the purification of CybB based on our published protocol.
+Here, we further optimized the purification of CybB based on our published protocol17.
 The membrane fraction was solubilized with either 1 % OGNG or 1 % DDM and purified via Ni-IDA chromatography.
 The protein was eluted using either imidazole, histidine or EDTA, concentrated and assessed using size-exclusion chromatography (Superdex 200 Increase, 10 /300GL, 500 μl injected), using either 0.1 % OGNG or 0.1 % DDM.
-The results displated in supplementary Figure S1 show a major impact of both the detergent and the Ni-DA eluant used.
-While both detergents extracted the protein similarly from the memorane, only extractions with OGNG produced a monomeric peak (~14.7 ml), as judged them the size exclusion chromatograms (Fig. S1 A and E).
+The results displayed in supplementary Figure S1 show a major impact of both the detergent and the Ni-IDA eluant used.
+While both detergents extracted the protein similarly from the membrane, only extractions with OGNG produced a monomeric peak (~14.7 ml), as judged from the size exclusion chromatograms (Fig. S1 A and E).
 In addition to this peak (Fig S1A), two further discrete elution peaks were observed, indicating aggregate forms of the protein.
-If the protein was eluted with either 100 mM EDTA or 200 mM histidine (Fig. 1 A and E) instead of imidazole, a homogenous preparation with a single monomeric peak was obtained.
-In the following, 1 % OGNG and 0.1% OGNG/ 200 mM histidine was a for solubilization and elution, respectively.
+If the protein was eluted with either 100 mM EDTA or 200 mM histidine (Fig. S1 A and E) instead of imidazole a homogenous preparation with a single monomeric peak was obtained.
+In the following, 1 % OGNG and 200 mM histidine in 0.1 % OGNG was used for solubilization and elution, respectively.